ESiWACE/esdm/doc/data-model.md

 # Data Model

-While datatypes introduced by computer architectures and software libraries are important for the data model, they are dicussed seperately in \Cref{sec: viewpoints/logical/datatypes}.
+While datatypes introduced by computer architectures and software libraries are important for the data model, they are discussed separately in \Cref{sec: viewpoints/logical/datatypes}.